| |

 Smoked Brisket Baked Beans In Dutch Oven On PItboss Grill

-Set the full dutch oven on your smoke once your rolling smoke, without a lid so the smoke can saturate the beans.
+Set the full Dutch oven on your smoker once your rolling smoke, without a lid, so the smoke can saturate the beans.

 Stir the beans every 30 minutes or so to make sure they cook evenly and the smoke flavor penetrates everything.